-In 1993, a Togo Peace Corps volunteer named Karren Waid died tragically in a bush taxi accident on her way to a Women in Development committee meeting.
-Shortly after Karren's death, the Chicago Tribune quoted Karren's friend and fellow Peace Corps volunteer Mandi Summers remembering Karren: "She spoke the local language and considered the people in her village part of her family . . .
+The Chicago Tribune quoted Karren's friend and fellow Peace Corps volunteer Mandi Summers shortly after her passing: "She spoke the local language and considered the people in her village part of her family . . .
 She was compassionate, caring and confident."
-In honor of Karren's commitment to Togo and her dedication to women's empowerment, Karren's friends and family established a scholarship program which Peace Corps volunteers and Togolese nationals administered for over 15 years without any formal organization or outside support.
-Karren’s memory continues to inspire Americans and Togolese alike to increase women’s access to opportunities.
+In honor of Karren's commitment to Togo and her dedication to women's empowerment, friends and family established a scholarship program in her name.

 For 15 years, Peace Corps volunteers and Togolese partners proudly administered the scholarship program without any formal organization or outside support.
 While the program’s impact in Togo was profound, Peace Corps volunteers saw the opportunity to do more.
 Understanding that a formal organization would increase the capacity to budget, fundraise, and track the scholars’ program over time, three former Peace Corps volunteers, Kyra Turner-Zogbekor, Laurie Segel-Moss, and Julia McNally joined forces in 2010 to incorporate Pathways Togo.